OfficeDev/Microsoft-Teams-Samples/samples/tab-stage-view/nodejs/Readme.md

 **Note**: If you are facing any issue in your app, please uncomment [this](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/tab-stage-view/nodejs/server/api/botController.js#L24) line and put your debugger for local debug..

 ## Running the sample
-- In the navigation bar located at the far left in Teams, select the ellipses ●●● and choose your app from the list.
+- From Teams left side bar, select the ellipses ●●● and choose your app from the list.

 **Install App:**